 Engines of MH-47G special operations helicopter

-The helicopter is powered by two Honeywell T55-GA-714A engines, which develop a maximum power output of 3,529kW each.
-The engines are equipped with infrared (IR) exhaust suppressors to reduce the IR visibility of the helicopter.
-The helicopter has the capacity to carry 7,828l of fuel.
+The helicopter is powered by two Honeywell T55-GA-714A engines, which each develop a maximum power output of 3,529kW.
+The engines are equipped with infrared (IR) exhaust suppressors to reduce the helicopter’s IR visibility.
+The helicopter can carry 7,828l of fuel.